 In August 2001, BioSante entered into a sub-license agreement with Solvay Pharmaceuticals, B.V. covering the U.S. and Canadian rights to the estrogen/progestogen combination transdermal hormone therapy gel product licensed from Antares.
 Under the terms of the agreement, Solvay sub-licensed BioSante's estrogen/progestogen combination transdermal hormone therapy gel product for an initial payment of \$2.5 million (\$1.7 million net of the related payments due to Antares and Paladin Labs Inc.), future milestone payments and escalating sales-based royalties.
 During the third quarter ended September 30, 2002, BioSante received a \$950,000 milestone payment pursuant to the Solvay sub-license agreement.
 Solvay will be responsible for all costs of development and marketing of the product.
 BioSante has retained co-promotion rights to the product and will be compensated for sales generated by BioSante over and above those attributable to Solvay's marketing efforts.
-As described further below, the Canadian rights to this product had previously been sub-license of 17,361 shares of BioSante common stock with a market value of \$125,000 at the date of the transaction.
+As described further below, the Canadian rights to this product had previously been sub-licensed to Paladin as part of that sub-license arrangement and were repurchased by BioSante prior to the Solvay transaction in exchange for \$125,000, paid by the issuance of 17,361 shares of BioSante common stock with a market value of \$125,000 at the date of the transaction.